scape1989/rs4a/READMATH.md

 python3 -m scripts.analyze --dir=ckpts --show --adv=1
 ```

-Note that other noises will need to be instantiated with the appropriate arguments.
+Note that other noises will need to be instantiated with the appropriate arguments when the appropriate training/testing code is invoked.
 For example:

 ```
 python3 -m src.train